-- 12. The burner is firing with the initial arbitrary start valve positions.
-Prepare the controller for transition to high flame by pressing HIGH.
-The HIGH light will become steady, and the ENTER light will begin to flash.
-No changes to the valve positions will occur at this time. - 13.
-Start the flue gas analysis equipment. - 14.
+- 12. The burner is firing with the initial arbitrary start valve positions which are not memorised.
+To set the memorised positions for subsequent ignitions under normal operation, adjust the 'golden start' valve positions as follows : - Press START - Adjust the fuel (CH1) and air (CH2) valve positions using the corresponding UP and DOWN arrow buttons to give the optimum start flame. - Press ENTER the start flame settings are now memorised and the HIGH light will begin to flash. - 13.
+With the burner running at start rate, prepare the controller for transition to high flame by pressing HIGH.
+The HIGH light will become steady, and the EGA light will begin to flash.
+No changes to the valve positions will occur at this time.

+- 14. Press EGA.
+The display will show the exhaust gas analysis and temperature.
+The EGA and MM buttons toggle the display between the exhaust analysis and the valve positions.
+Press MM to return to the valve position display. - 15.
 Slowly modulate the burner to high flame by small adjustments to the valve positions (CH1 for fuel and CH2 for air) using the corresponding UP and DOWN arrow buttons.